5GHz, Cavity, (TE5RI01) + quantum amplifiers

 Also see improvement in SNR when TWPA is on, about 8 dB improvement

-#17 Updated by Daniil Frolov about 1 year ago
+#17 Updated by Daniil Frolov over 1 year ago

 Haozhi is here.
 We are now starting to test NIST JPA.